culvertsoft/mgen/README.md

       // What we could do now is dynamic_cast to identify the types, or use one
       // of the type ids supplied for generated classes:
-      // Here using Car::TYPE_ID, which is a generated globally unique 64bit hash code. for (MGenBase obj * : objects) {
+      // Here using Car::_type_id, which is a generated globally unique 64bit hash code. for (MGenBase obj * : objects) {
         switch(obj->_typeId()) {
           case Car::_type_id: